PinknMatter/Cam-game/README.md

 Do you want to use custom names?

 ## How it's built.
-Mythic Clash uses p5js, posenet and collide2d for all its gameplay. p5.js is used as the base,
+Mythic Clash uses p5js, posenet and collide2d for all its gameplay.